 Proposed Work: Citilabs CUBE Voyager software was used for the 2040 Long Range Transportation Plan and will be used in Plan amendments, as needed.
 Amendments may be done for the 2040 LRTP using CUBE Voyager software.
-Work will start by using the transportation planning computer travel demand model in order to calibrate, validate the 2010 base year, and forecast to the year 2040.
+Work will start by using the transportation planning computer travel demand model in order to calibrate, validate the 2015 base year, and forecast to the year 2045.
 New TAZs will be delineated, as needed.

 The LRTP must be updated every five years.
-Work on the 2040 LRTP will be done in FY 2016 as needed.
+Work on the 2050 LRTP will be done in FY 2021 as needed.
 MPO staff will attend quarterly travel demand model refresher training at the ALDOT computer training facility.
 MPO staff will attend other training, workshops, and conferences as needed.
-The Montgomery MPO will follow and abide by forthcoming performance measures/management approach requirements.

-The MPO will prepare and present the Livability Indicator data as required on p.4.
-The data will be displayed in the Plan as percentages in charts, tables, or maps.
+The MPO staff will continue the development of the 2045 LRTP.
+The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act, for the inclusion into the Long Range Transportation Plan (LRTP).
+The MPO staff will also prepare and present the Livability Indicator data, as required on page 4.
+The data will be displayed in the Plan as numbers or percentages in charts, tables, or maps.
+The MPO will adopt a 2045 Long Range Transportation Plan in FY2020.